 However, THP surgery is a drastic option and the most expensive.
 Most vets recommend this surgery for dogs that are experiencing considerable pain or those that have lost their mobility.
 The artificial components used in THR are custom-made for your pooch, and the surgery is performed by a certified veterinary surgeon.
-Cost of THR for hip dysplasia in dogs can be anywhere between $3,500 per hip to $7,000 depending on your dog's condition, size, age, overall health and other factors.
-If your dog is affected in both hips, surgery can cost up to $14,000, including pre-surgical blood work, surgery, anesthesia and all medications.
+Cost of THR for hip dysplasia in dogs can be anywhere between $3,500 per hip to $7,000 or more depending on your dog's condition, size, age, overall health and other factors.
+If your dog is affected in both hips, surgery can cost roughly $14,000 or more, including pre-surgical blood work, surgery, anesthesia and all medications.

 Total hip replacement surgery usually takes about two to three hours, and your dog may need to be hospitalized for one to three days following surgery.
 Expect a 12-week recovery period.
 Even if your dog's hip dysplasia appears in both hips, surgery may only be performed on one hip at a time, allowing between 3 - 6 months or recovery time between surgeries.